 (III) Foreign students studying in Taiwan

-For overseas students returning to Taiwan to study, the Ministry of Education flexibly has drawn up/adjusted the standard operating procedures and relevant supporting measures for overseas students returning to Taiwan for studies in accordance with the guidelines and regulations issued by the CECC, while balancing "safety and epidemic prevention" and "overseas students' right to education".
+For overseas students returning to Taiwan to study, the Ministry of Education flexibly drew up/adjusted the standard operating procedures and relevant supporting measures for overseas students returning to Taiwan for studies in accordance with the guidelines and regulations issued by the CECC.
+The efforts aimed to balance safety and epidemic prevention between the right to education of overseas students.

 (IV) Patients coming to Taiwan for medical treatment